s23375/s23375/README.md

 IMPORTANT!
-This github is based on my university's e-mail, since 31st of January 2023 I have migrated my activity to: https://github.com/D34THNOTE where you can find the very same description and here and more!
+This github is based on my university's e-mail, since 31st of January 2023 I have migrated my activity to: https://github.com/D34THNOTE where you can find the very same description that's here and more!

 A little bit about me:
 - I'm a Computer Science student at Polish Japanese Academy of Information Technology since the winter semester of 2020/21, specializing in Databases